 Rock Climbing Instructor training courses are two days or three days.
 Anyone who has completed the Climbing Wall Award training or Climbing Wall Instructor training can do the two-day course, whilst everyone else does the three-day course which includes a full day at a climbing wall.
 The Rock Climbing Instructor assessment course is two days for everyone.

 Where are the courses based?

-All our scheduled courses are based in the South Lakes area.
-We use single pitch crags in the Langdale Valley, Little Langdale, Tilberthwaite, Lower Eskdale, North Yorkshire and Lancashire.
+All our scheduled courses are based in the southern and central Lake District.
+We use single pitch crags in the Langdale Valley, Little Langdale, Tilberthwaite, Lower Eskdale.
 Our choice of crag varies with each course, depending on the weather conditions and the participants.
+We occasionally have to travel to North Yorkshire and Lancashire to escape the Lake District weather.
 The climbing wall day is done at Kendal Climbing Wall.
 We can also provide courses in other parts of the country on request.

 If you need to book accommodation, Ambleside is a good base.
 Info and ideas for accommodation can be downloaded here: Lake District travel and accommodation

 You can download a full kit list here